ocim128/polybag2/README.md

 ---

+## Trial Use
+### Currently only supports Linux, preferably Ubuntu 24
+1. Download the trial package from the release: poly_1h_bot.zip
+2. Place it on a cloud server, ensuring your region is allowed to trade by PolyMarket.
+3. Configure the first few blank parameters in the .env file.
+These parameters are exported from the PolyMarket website.
+4. Run in the foreground: `./poly_1h_bot`
+5. Run in the background: `nohup ./poly_1h_bot > /dev/null 2>&1 &`

 ## Features

 - **Market discovery**: Fetches “Up/Down” 5-minute markets (e.g. `btc-updown-5m-1770972300`) from Gamma API by symbol and 5-min UTC window.